Sinio-Manoka/tsunami_lab/doc/sphinx/input/Tsunami_Simulations.rst

 We had also tried to just let it run because we thought that the expected duration would not be the same as the real simulation duration but after more than 30 hours of simulation we stopped because the 250m cell width variants take too long

+After visualizing the Chile 500m event, we identified an additional unknown issue with our solver in the following video.
+However, we observed that by downgrading the resolution, the problem no longer occurs .This is why we will downgrade the resolution to 5000m and simulate it for 10 hours

+.. video:: _static/Chile_500m_problem.mp4
+   :width: 700
+   :height: 500
+   :autoplay:

 number of cell updates
 ........................